Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We apologise for any inconvenience.

 Information Security Awareness and Training

 Information security training and awareness compliance training is provided during staff induction and on an ongoing basis.
-Staff are required to attend and participate in training as initiatives are made available to them.
+Completion of Information Security training is a mandatory requirement of the Library's annual Performance Review Program.

 The Library will run phishing campaigns to improve staff alertness and awareness.